agnivesh-indian/Agni-s-Empathy-Builder/README.md

 ## How it Works

-The application presents users with various social, professional, and familial conflict scenarios.
-The user is asked to step into the shoes of a specific character in the scenario and articulate their perspective.

-An advanced, local, rule-based analysis engine then scores the user's response based on:
-1.  **Depth of Insight:** How well the user identifies the underlying fears, needs, and situational pressures of the character.
-2.  **Freedom from Bias:** Whether the user avoids judgmental or biased language.
-3.  **Clarity & Rationality:** The overall coherence and believability of the response from the character's point of view.

-The application provides a detailed analysis with a score, a list of positives, and specific areas for improvement to help the user master the skill of "decentering."
+1.  **Analyze a Neutral Situation:** The application presents a case study written in a neutral, third-person perspective.
+2.  **Receive Your Assignment:** After reading the case study, the user is assigned the role of one of the characters involved.
+3.  **Assume the Perspective:** The user's task is to write from the first-person ("I", "me") viewpoint of their assigned character, articulating that character's hidden fears, needs, and motivations.
+4.  **Receive a Personalized Analysis:** An advanced, local, rule-based analysis engine provides a detailed breakdown of the user's performance.
+It goes beyond simple keyword matching to analyze the structure and content of the response, highlighting specific successes and areas for improvement.

 ## Features

--   **Fully Offline & Deployable:** Runs entirely in the browser with no external API calls, making it fast, private, and easy to host.
+-   **Fully Offline & Deployable:** Runs entirely in the browser with no external API calls, making it fast, private, and easy to host on any static web server.
--   **Advanced Local Analysis:** Uses a sophisticated JavaScript-based engine for instant, detailed feedback.
+-   **Advanced Local Analysis:** Uses a sophisticated JavaScript-based engine for instant, personalized feedback that respects user privacy.
 -   **Expandable Scenarios:** The scenario library is stored in a separate, easy-to-edit `scenarios.js` file.
 -   **Professional UI:** Clean, responsive design that works on both desktop and mobile browsers.
 -   **Filtering & Search:** Users can easily find scenarios by category, difficulty, or keywords.